BitGo Wallet Types

 Wallet TypeUser KeyBackup KeyBitGo Key

-For both multisignature and TSS wallets, custodial-wallet users initiate transactions, programmatically or through the BitGo web UI, but don't sign transactions.
+For both multisignature and MPC wallets, custody-wallet users initiate transactions, programmatically or through the BitGo web UI, but don't sign transactions.
 After video verification, a BitGo Trust operator signs the transaction with the user key.
 Then a different BitGo Trust operator downloads and signs the transaction in the BitGo Offline Vault Console (OVC).
 BitGo then uploads and broadcasts the transaction.

-Custodial wallets are the most secure wallets of all the supported BitGo wallet types.
+Custody wallets are the most secure wallets of all the supported BitGo wallet types.
 However, these are also the least flexible wallet type if you're sending funds frequently.
-Withdrawals from custodial wallets have a 24-hour service-level agreement (SLA).
+Withdrawals from custody wallets have a 24-hour service-level agreement (SLA).

 • Multisignature Cold